 APSCA is governed by an Executive Board administered by an independent Chair.
-Additional to the Executive Board, APSCA is serviced by a dedicated, multi-stakeholder Board with independent, brand, retail, initiative and independent representation.
-The Stakeholder Board has three representatives whom are also members of the Executive Board.
+Additional to the Executive Board, APSCA is serviced by a dedicated, multi-stakeholder Advisory Board with independent, brand, retail, initiative and independent representation.
+The Stakeholder Advisory Board has three representatives whom are also members of the Executive Board.

 APSCA currently offers two types of membership for audit firms and individual auditors; respectively, Firm Membership and Auditor Membership.

 A social compliance audit requires consideration of each of the sections in the APSCA Competency Framework with the capture and evaluation of sufficient evidential matter to assess performance relative to each section by an APSCA Certified Social Compliance Auditor (CSCA).
 Competent capture of sufficient evidential matter includes at a minimum: